maddie-aos/559_final_project/README.md

 * Add a prompt asking if voter found the system easy
   * Can be found in Vote.js

-How to start the project:
+# How to start the project:

+Note: This assumes you already have a metamask account, and that you have the Ganache test network added to your Metamask account, if you do not please create a metamask account first using the following [link](https://metamask.io/), and follow these [instructions](https://docs.metamask.io/wallet/get-started/run-development-network/) to connect the Ganache Test Net to your metamask account.

 1. Clone the this github repository using the following command: ```gh repo clone maddie-aos/559_final_project```

-2. If you dont have truffle and ganache, please install them first using the following commands in a new terminal window, if you do please skip to step x:
+2. If you dont have truffle and ganache, please install them first using the following commands in a new terminal window, if you do please skip to step 3:

-   To download truffle: ```npm install -g truffle``` To download [Ganache](https://trufflesuite.com/ganache/) please click Ganache and follow instructions from the link.
+   To download truffle: ```npm install -g truffle```

+   To download [Ganache](https://trufflesuite.com/ganache/) please click Ganache and follow instructions from the link.

 3. Once those two dependencies have been installed start a New Workspace by clicking 'New Workspace".

    3.1.
 This will take you directly to the settings screen where you can set the name for your workspace.

    3.2.
 Then in the 'Truffle Projects' box add the truffle-config.js file found in the 'blockchain' folder.

 4. Hit save workspace, then restart the workspace.